-The status of a phishing campaign can be viewed by clicking the 'View Campaign' hyperlinks within the 'Campaign Name' table column.
-Viewing a campaign provides you with all necessary information as to who has been targetted to-date and whether emails have been successfully delivered.
+The status of a campaign can be viewed by clicking the 'View Campaign' hyperlinks within the 'Campaign Name' table column.
+Viewing a campaign provides you with all necessary information as to which employees have been targetted to-date and whether emails have been delivered or trainings assigned

-If email delivery has been successful, you then get a full picture on the overall success of the phishing material delivered - with indicators around who has viewed an email, clicked the relevant link and/or been compromised by either entering their credentials in a phishing website, responding to an email or executing a potentially malicious file.
+If email delivery has been successful, you then get a full picture on the overall success of the phishing material delivered - with indicators around who has viewed an email, clicked the relevant link and/or been compromised by either entering their credentials in a phishing website or executing a potentially malicious file.